 Research in Neuroengineering

-Our students and faculty are pioneering new technologies to assess and modulate nervous system function for improved screening, diagnosis, prognosis, rehabilitation, and repair.
+Our students and faculty are pioneering new technologies to modulate nervous system function for improved screening, diagnosis, prognosis, rehabilitation, and repair.
 Key research areas include:

 We are developing and utilizing experimental methods for measuring and manipulating the cognitive function of the brain.
 These efforts include new methods in systems neuroscience and brain mapping.

-We are designing and deploying tools to sense and control the brain and human behavior, including neuromorphic engineering, advanced optical imaging, intelligent agents, prosthetic devices, and robots.
+We are designing and deploying tools to sense and control the brain and human behavior, including neuromorphic engineering, intelligent agents, prosthetic devices, and robots.